-Like, let's talk for parents.
+Let's talk for parents.
 Kids are coming home from the holidays.
-Do you allow your grown children to stay under your house in the same room that might be with their significant other first off you can't control what your grown children are doing on their own.
+Do you allow your grown children to stay under your house in the same room that might be with their significant other?
+First off, you can't control what your grown children are doing on their own.
 If they live in a different city and they have their own apartment, you can't control that once they're out of your house, but you can control what happens inside your own house.
-And so I just wanna encourage that.
-You can, um, do that kindly and gently, but you don't apologize for it.
+And so I just wanna encourage that you can do that kindly and gently, but you don't apologize for it.
 Those are your standards.
-We just had a, a really good friend of ours.
-Um, and she's older.
-She's even got grown children, but she's getting ready to get, uh, remarried.
-And she came to stay with her parents.
+We just had a really good friend of ours, and she's older, she's even got grown children, but she's getting ready to get remarried, and she came to stay with her parents.
 And I asked her dad, I said, "Are you gonna let them stay in the same room?"
-And he goes, "What are you crazy?"
+And he goes, "What?
+Are you crazy?"
 This is one of like my dad's best friends.
-I said, um, he's like an uncle.
-I said, that's the new trend?
-Um, that's what parents are allowing their kids.
+I said-he's like an uncle-I said, "That's the new trend.
+That's what parents are allowing their kids."
 He goes, "Never."
-And, of course, this daughter would never even imagine asking that she wouldn't do that to her dad, but we were just laughing that that's kind of the new norm, but you can control what happens in your home and you should control what happens in your home.
-Um, I remember one time, my daughter, we walked in to somebody's home.
-And the couple that she knew were in the bathroom, taking a shower together and then sharing a room.
-And at five she ask goes, why are they staying in the same room?
-She was shocked, at five years old she knew the difference.
+And, of course, this daughter would never even imagine asking that; she wouldn't do that to her dad, but we were just laughing that that's kind of the new norm, but you can control what happens in your home and you should control what happens in your home.

+I remember one time, my daughter, we walked into somebody's home, and the couple that she knew were in the bathroom taking a shower together and then sharing a room.
+And at five, she goes, "Why are they staying in the same room?"
+She was shocked, at 5 years old she knew the difference.
 And I had to have that tough conversation.
 And that just shows you kind of like the sins of others affects children.
 And we had a great conversation about it.